tekumara/notes/k3d.md

 kubectl get service -n kube-system traefik -o yaml
 ```

-The traefik Service (using klipper) will forward ports 80 and 443 on any node to the web (8000) and websecure (8443) target ports of the traefik pod.
+The traefik Service (using klipper) will forward ports 80 and 443 on any node's external ip (ie: docker network ip) to the web (8000) and websecure (8443) target ports of the traefik pod.

 See